-My dissertation focuses on the conception of the spiritual family in medieval monastic communities around what would be modern-day France.
-More broadly, my research and teaching areas are premodern European history, religious history, and gender, sexuality, and kinship.
+My dissertation focuses on the conception of the spiritual family in medieval monastic communities in the Frankish sphere of power between the sixth century and the twelfth century.
+More broadly, my research and teaching areas comprise premodern European history, religious history, and gender, sexuality, and kinship.

 I am a scholar who is passionate about facilitating the transmission of knowledge in any shape and form, and about promoting issues of equality, diversity, and inclusion.